Take this short quiz to assess your mental and spiritual readiness for a psychedelic retreat.

 Don’t get me wrong, I did prepare in many ways and I was supported with my integration.
 But I neglected a very important detail.

-It is always recommended to set an intention, but also to let go and release expectations.
+It is always recommended to set an intention, but it is also recommended to then let go and release all expectations.
 She will show you what you need to see, and it might not make sense at first, but it is not something to analyze, just to be grateful for, to feel, and to integrate.

-I also knew that surrender is a big theme with ayahuasca, and many people struggle to surrender and let go in the experience.
+I also knew that surrender is a big theme with this type of journey, and many people struggle to surrender.
 The ego keeps them fighting.

-Again, I, Sara Verre, so already aware of my ego and thoughts, so experienced with meditation, could not possibly have any issues with surrendering the ego.
+Again, I, Sara, already so aware of my ego and thoughts, so experienced with meditation, could not possibly have any issues with surrendering the ego.

 I spent 2 weeks preparing, cleaning up my diet, meditating with my intention, practicing emotional release techniques, and repeating affirmations, the whole bit.